amoekesch/vscode-ext-escn/README.md

 The Eyelit Scenario Script extension is ready to use on the get go.
 There is no need for any additional configuration after installing the extension.

 ## Contributing
 * This project welcomes contributions and suggestions.
-If you are willing to contribute, drop me a line at [moekesch@gmail.com](mailto:moekesch@gmail.com).
+If you are willing to contribute, visit the github repository.
 * [Project github Repository](https://github.com/amoekesch/vscode-ext-escn)

 ## Known Issues